github/docs/content/copilot/managing-copilot/managing-github-copilot-in-your-organization/customizing-copilot-for-your-organization/managing-copilot-knowledge-bases.md

     ![Screenshot of the "Select repositories" page.](/assets/images/help/copilot/copilot-select-repositories-page.png)

-1. Optionally, you can define which paths within the selected repositories to index.
+1. Optionally, you can specify particular paths within the selected repositories for searches.
+When a search is conducted using the knowledge base, only the files located in those designated paths will be included in the results.

       * Click **Edit file paths**.